 I see data in the Profiler, but I don’t see charts.

-You can see the queries because there are two database-specific agents.
-The
+You can see the queries because there are two database-specific plugins.
+One plugin

 doesn’t need credentials.
-On the other hand, the metrics agent needs to connect to the
+On the other hand, the metrics plugin needs to connect to the

 database to get the server’s status and other data, so it needs credentials.
 If